atomikui/atomikui-core/src/components/stepper/Stepper.md

 The `Stepper` is used to represent a series of steps that have been or need to be completed.

+See the [Step](/#/Navigation/Step) component API documentation for more information.

 ### Default Stepper

 ```jsx